 Here he is able to unify all his experience and promote his love for southern New England’s waterways.
 The position allows him to employ his unique skill set while providing limitless avenues to learn and grow.
 With the boundless support of the WPWA board of directors and staff, the organization has made significant headway since he took the helm in March of 2008.
 Chris is proud to represent such an outstanding organization and has proven to be an asset to its members.

 In his much younger days, Chris paddled by the very building that he now works in as part of a camp canoe trip.
 This experience in part drives Chris’s desire to educate children about watershed science.
 What little free time that he has, he spends with his family and exploring nature.

 One reason Kassi thrives in her role at WPWA is because she grew up in the woods of West Greenwich, RI and on the coast in North Kingstown, RI.
 During this time her sister and nephews led her to horseback riding and outdoor explorations.
 Those early connections made with the natural world are what drove her back to the watershed where she enjoys having Arcadia Management Area right in her back yard.
-Having direct access to Arcadia from her ranch is just as important to her horse Noah.
-When Kassi isn’t trail riding with Noah she enjoys hiking, kayaking, reading and vegetable gardening.
-But she is happy to put all that aside to tend to family whenever she is needed, or just to enjoy some quiet time alongside a river.
+Having direct access to Arcadia from her ranch is just as important to her as it is to her horse, Noah.
+When Kassi isn’t trail riding with Noah she enjoys caring for her young sons and husband, or simply reading, birding or growing flowers.